 Can I add an exclusion?

 Not recommended.
-Use a clean current installer instead of excluding a flagged bundle.
+Use a clean current installer instead of excluding a flagged bundle, especially when the source is a mirror, old backup, or archived setup file.